Ansarimajid/Heart-Care/README.md

 To run the Heart Care Django Project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/yourusername/heart-care-django.git`
-2. Navigate to the project directory: `cd heart-care-django`
+2. Navigate to the project directory: `cd Heart-Care`
 3. (Optional) Create and activate a virtual environment: `python3 -m venv myenv` and `source myenv/bin/activate`
 4. Install the required dependencies: `pip install -r requirements.txt`
 5. Set up the database by running migrations: `python manage.py migrate`
 6. Create a superuser for accessing the admin panel: `python manage.py createsuperuser`
 7. Start the development server: `python manage.py runserver`
+8. Go to Heart-Care/heartcare/settings.py and add `'127.0.0.1'` to ALLOWED_HOSTS list in line 30 `ALLOWED_HOSTS = ["heart.up.railway.app", '127.0.0.1']`
-8. Open a web browser and access the application at `http://localhost:8000`
+9. Open a web browser and access the application at `http://localhost:8000`

 Note: Make sure you have Python and Django installed on your system before proceeding with the above steps.